ejfox/sStory/README.md

 ## Getting Started

-### Include dependencies
+### Include dependencies and set up
+**template.html** in the main directory sets all of this up for you so you don't have to worry about it.

-Include jQuery, Underscore, D3, Handlebars, Sortable, and Leaflet which sStory depend on.
+You will need to include jQuery, Underscore, D3, Handlebars, Sortable, and Leaflet which sStory depend on.
 After that, pull in sStory and it's stylesheet.

 ```
 <script src="http://ajax.googleapis.com/ajax/libs/jquery/1.10.2/jquery.min.js"></script>